cesc1989/apuntes/Luna/Backend/Email Verification/Portal User Verification.md

 I can use the `verification_attempts` field.
 Anytime an email reminder is sent this number increases.
 So once it reaches to 4 it means we emailed them four times already.

+## Weekly email for three weeks

+This will be only sent to recipients that haven't verified their email and haven't opted out of the verification process.
+This opt-out flag is found in Hubspot via the property `portal_email_cadence`.

+This property is a dropdown and has these values:
+- Weekly
+- Monthly
+- Quarterly
+- Opt-out

+> The internal value of these labels is the same, downcased.

 # For Milestone 2: Resend from Landing Page

 This milestone needs to add two different buttons depending on the outcome of the email verification: